robertnd/streaming-analytics/README.md

 2. Real-time analytics - A Kinesis SQL application with destination stream(s) and pumps

 3. Destination - A firehose delivery stream to S3

+### Running the application

+In the Kinesis Data Analytics applications console, select your application and click `Run`.